 Location: Rome, Italy, Madrid and Spain

-Courses offered: The courses offered in Visual Communications ranges short summer or winter to bachelors and masters course.
+Courses offered: The courses in this photography institute is being provided in Visual Communications ranges short summer or winter to bachelors and masters course.

 Known for: Considered the powerhouse of creative ideas.